Diganta Television: Closure

-Tentative return to broadcasting
+Tentative relaunch

 Following Sheikh Hasina's resignation on 5 August 2024 caused by the anti-government protests in Bangladesh, all the former staff members went to the headquarters of Diganta Television for the first time since its closure the following day.
 Discussions to resume broadcasts of the channel took place there.
-Dhaka Reporters Unity demanded immediate reinstation of all unjustly closed media outlets in Bangladesh, including Diganta Television.
+Dhaka Reporters Unity demanded immediate reinstatement of all unjustly closed media outlets in Bangladesh, including Diganta Television.
 The Ministry of Information and Broadcasting later withdrew the closure order of Diganta Television and allowed the channel to return to the air once again.
 Ziaul Kabir Sumon, the chief news editor, stated that after getting a Bangladesh Satellite-1 frequency after applying to the BTRC, Diganta would officially go on the air after over a decade of absence.
+In an interview with Star News in May 2026, Diganta Media Corporation's CEO, Shibbir Ahmed, stated that Diganta Television would return to the air within six months.

 Programming

 Diganta Television mostly aired news programming for sixteen hours per day.
-Other than that, other types of programming were aired on the channel.
+Other than that, various types of programming, such as dramas, music, children's programming, religious programming, women's programming, and talk shows, were aired on the channel.